General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Dynamic optimization for constrained control allocation

+where the cost function consists on : \begin{enumerate} \item $T^{T}WT$ : a quadratic term representing the power consumption of the n actuators; \item $s^T Q s$ : a quadratic term that allows to tune the magnitude of the slack $s$.
+The slack variable allows to ensure feasibility of the optimization problem for all $\tau_d$ and define how close to $\tau_d$ the produced torques/forces will be.
+A big $Q$ factor is usually selected to make this slack small enough such that the solution is close enough to the controller demands while ensuring a solution at each time instant; \item $\frac{\varrho}{\epsilon +\det(J(\theta)J^T(\theta))}$ : a nonlinear term which penalizes coming close to the singular configurations which reduces the rank of $J(\theta)$; \end{enumerate} Such a problem can be enhanced with an extra quadratic term for the angular variation and various constraints depending on the type and performances of the actuators such as thrust rate, thrust saturations, angle rate and forbidden constraints.
 A major problem of this constrained optimization problem is its non-convexity due to the equality constraint in \eqref{eq:ClassicOptimization_constraints} and the penalty in \eqref{eq:ClassicOptimization_cost}.
-The penalty $\frac{\varrho}{\epsilon +\det(J(\theta)J^T(\theta))}$ was introduced in \cite{johansen2004constrained}, based on the fact that $\det(J(\theta)J^T(\theta))$ comes close to 0 near the so-called rank-deficient singularities.
+The penalty $\frac{\varrho}{\epsilon +\det(J(\theta)J^T(\theta))}$ was introduced in \cite{johansen2004constrained}, based on the fact that $\det(J(\theta)J^T(\theta))$ comes close to 0 near the rank-deficient singularities.
 This method is still largely used in the marine literature (\cite{martinsen2019autonomous}).
-The main issues with this approach is that (i) it does not work for all configurations with less vectorized thrusters than DOFs ($\forall n > m : \det(J(\theta)J^T(\theta)) = 0$) and (ii) it does not provide a systematic solution everywhere, especially around $\tau_d = 0$.
+The main issues with this approach is that (i) it does not work for all configurations with less vectored thrusters than DOFs ($\forall n > m : \det(J(\theta)J^T(\theta)) = 0$) and (ii) it does not provide a systematic solution everywhere, especially around $\tau_d = 0$.
 While nonlinear problems can be solved by using sequential programming by the means of local approximations at each time instant (\cite{johansen2004constrained}-\cite{johansen_control_2013}) and/or by considering small variations of the thrusts and angles (\cite{scibilia_constrained_2012}), issues (i)-(ii) are usually solved by ad-hoc methods.
-This section describes how the closed-form continuous solution presented at the previous section can be exploited also to build a smoothing cost function to be used in optimization-based CAP solutions.\\
+This section describes how the closed-form continuous solution presented at the previous section can be exploited also to build a smoothing cost function to be used in optimization-based CAP solutions.